decentralized-identity/waci-didcomm/spec/spec.md

 ## Abstract

-There are interactions between a "holder" and an "issuer", or between a "holder"/subject and a "verifier"/relying party, that require passing verifiable information between the two.
+There are interactions between a "holder" and an "issuer", or between a "holder" and a "verifier" that require passing verifiable information between the two.
 This specification provides an initial protocol definition for the two main interactions (issuance and presentation) required for verifiable credentials.